 Do you love mozzarella?
 I mean real mozzarella?

-If you’re not a lucky expat living in Italy, have you ever had the good fortune of visiting the Naples area and being introduced to mozzarella di bufala?
+If you’re not a lucky expat living in Italy, have you ever had the good fortune of visiting the Naples area and been introduced to mozzarella di bufala?
 Well, then you’ll know that the stuff that passes for mozzarella available in supermarkets in the US and the rest of Europe, locally produced from cow’s milk, is nothing but an insipid, bland, flavorless, dull, vapid, lifeless imitation of the Real Thing.
 A travesty!
 I’m sorry, but that’s just how I feel about it.

 You could purchase these fresh soft white lumps of cheese in the shop right there.
 You could also buy a luscious lump on a soft bread roll and eat it on the spot with a cafè to go along with it.
 Available also was buffalo yogurt, buffalo ricotta and so on.